Last updated on June 5th, 2026 at 11:45 pm

-This blog post will go into the nitty gritty details about everything related to Tsim Sha Tsui.
+This blog post will go into the nitty-gritty details about everything related to Tsim Sha Tsui, so let’s get started!

 In Tsim Sha Tsui, there are tons of museums to discover.
-Within this district, these are the following museums:
+Within this district, there are the following museums:

 - Hong Kong Palace Museum